b72u68/leetcode-bot/README.md

 # YeetCode-Bot
 Yeet away from the unemployment with Leetcode problems in your Discord channel.
+> "A LeetCode a day keeps the unemployment away"
+>                           - The Internet-

 ## Instructions
 * Python 3 is required for the bot to run